MrnsXns/My_CTF_Challenges/WEB/short_writeup.md

 ![fig4](images/wrong_filename.png)

 based on hint 2 we must somehow view the source code of the "validate_file.php" file in order to obtain the key-password.
-Atltough there is an LFI vulnerability we cannot see directly the content of a php file.
+Although there is an LFI vulnerability we cannot see directly the content of a php file.
 However, we can read the base64 encoding of the file with the command
 <b>localhost/WebCTF/index.php?page=php://filter/convert.base64-encode/resource=validate_file.php</b>